mixpanel/mixpanel-js/doc/readme.io/javascript-full-api-reference.md

   // batching or retry mechanisms.
   api_transport: 'XHR'

+  // override value for cookie domain, only useful for ensuring
+  // correct cross-subdomain cookies on unusual domains like
+  // subdomain.mainsite.avocat.fr; NB this cannot be used to
+  // set cookies on a different domain than the current origin
+  cookie_domain: ''

   // super properties cookie expiration (in days)
   cookie_expiration: 365

+  // if true, cookie will be set with SameSite=None; Secure
+  // this is only useful in special situations, like embedded
+  // 3rd-party iframes that set up a Mixpanel instance
+  cross_site_cookie: false

   // super properties span subdomains
   cross_subdomain_cookie: true